Blaise Pascal: Legacy

 The 1969 Eric Rohmer film My Night at Maud's is based on the work of Pascal.
 Roberto Rossellini directed a filmed biopic, Blaise Pascal, which originally aired on Italian television in 1971.
 Pascal was a subject of the first edition of the 1984 BBC Two documentary, Sea of Faith, presented by Don Cupitt.
-The chameleon in the film Tangled is named for Pascal.
+The chameleon in the animated film Tangled is named for Pascal.

 A programming language is named for Pascal.
 In 2014, Nvidia announced its new Pascal microarchitecture, which is named for Pascal.
 The first graphics cards featuring Pascal were released in 2016.

 The 2017 game Nier: Automata has multiple characters named after famous philosophers; one of these is a sentient pacifistic machine named Pascal, who serves as a major supporting character.
-Pascal creates a village for machines to live peacefully with the androids they're at war with and acts as a parental figure for other machines trying to adapt to their newly-found individuality.
+Pascal creates a village for machines to live peacefully with the androids they are at war with and acts as a parental figure for other machines trying to adapt to their newly-found individuality.

 The otter in the Animal Crossing series is named for Pascal.

-Minor planet 4500 Pascal is named in his honor.
+The minor planet 4500 Pascal is named in his honor.

-Pope Paul VI, in encyclical Populorum progressio, quotes Pascal's Pensées:
+Pope Paul VI, in encyclical Populorum progressio, issued in 1967, quotes Pascal's Pensées:

+In 2023, Pope Francis released an apostolic letter, Sublimitas et miseria hominis, dedicated to Blaise Pascal, in commemoration of the fourth centenary of his birth.

+Pascal influenced both French sociologist Pierre Bourdieu, who named his Pascalian Meditations (1997) after him, and French philosopher Louis Althusser.